liflab/beepbeep-3-book/markdown/core/README.md

 ![Running average that does not rely on an external counter.](AverageFork.png)

 We first fork the original stream of values in two copies.
 The topmost copy is used for the cumulative sum of values, as before.
 The bottom copy is sent into a processor called [TurnInto](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/functions/TurnInto.html); this processor replaces whatever input event it receives by the same predefined object.
-Here, it is instructed to turn every event into the number 1.
+Here, it is instructed to <!--\index{TurnInto@\texttt{TurnInto}} turn-->turn<!--/i--> every event into the number 1.
 This stream of 1s is then summed, and the two streams are divided.

 However, `Cumulate` does not have to work only with addition, and not even with numbers.
 Depending on the function *f*, cumulative processors can represent many other things.